| To the memory of Alexander Riddoch, Esq., many years provost of

 cases he sold the property which he had acquired to the Town at the price he had

+paid for it, and his profit was more frequently prospective than immediate.
 The system of election to civic offices prevalent at the time tended to throw

 the full control of the Burgh into the hands of the Provost, and MR RIDDOCH